opflucker/NetCoreResults/README.md

 There are 3 Result types:

+- `Result<TError>`: Represents a result without success data, only error data.
+- `Result<TData,TError>`: Represents a result with success and error data.
-- Static `Result`, holding types and methods for helping create result objects in two corner cases:
+- `Result`: Hold helper types and methods for creating result objects in two corner cases:
   - A success `Result<TError>`.
   - A `Result<TData,TError>` when `TData = TError`.
-- `Result<TError>`, representing a result without success data, only error data.
-- `Result<TData,TError>`, representing a result with success and error data.

 ## Working with `Result<TError>`

-Following code shows a method that returns a result:
+Following code shows a method that returns a `Result` object:

 ```c#
 enum ErrorCodes { InvalidArgument, EntityNotFound }